When the Truth Becomes Dangerous – Ruda Challenges Power in Guatemala

 Abuse of Power Against Women and Children

 “One concerns the 41 girls who died in a fire at a state-run children’s home in 2017.
 They had been locked in as punishment after protesting against conditions at the home, including sexual abuse.
-When the fire broke out, they were unable to escape, and many were burned alive.
-The other is a current trial of three former paramilitaries accused of raping Maya women 36 years ago,” she explains.
+When the fire broke out on March 8, they were unable to escape, and many were burned alive.
+The other is a current trial of three former paramilitaries accused of raping Achi´ Maya women 36 years ago.
+On May 30, the survivors, through the courage of their testimony and struggle, achieved a historic verdict: 40 years in prison for the perpetrators of sexual violence and crimes against humanity” she explains.

-“We want to give space to the stories that are so often silenced,” says Angiros Ross Domingo, who is responsible for RUDA’s visual content and writes on issues related to historical memory.
+“We want to give space to the stories that are so often silenced,” says Angiros Ross Domingo, head of visual content at Ruda, who also writes on topics related to historical memory.

 Protection Strategies